The Club’s Committee is elected and all other officials and sub-committees are appointed by the Committee.

 Treasurer – Geoff Lambert

 Financial skills and experience are really useful for this role which involves managing the Club’s income and expenditure and preparing appropriate financial reports.
+The role requires liaison with both parents and Team Mangers to ensure that player subs are made in a timely manner.

-Club Welfare Officer – currently vacant
+Club Welfare Officer – Dean Rainford

 This role is all about making sure the club provides a safe environment in which to play football and central to this is the administration of the Disclosure & Barring Service (DBS) safeguarding checks that the club is required to carry out for those working with our children.
 Ideally, we’d like to find someone who has a real interest in safeguarding in sport, including promoting ‘Respect’ within the game, and for this some experience in a welfare role would be useful but not essential.